 RMHC has provided AHD with funding to develop its residency program in Santo Domingo and helped build the simulation lab on HH’s campus.
 Earlier funds helped bring high quality services to mothers and families, and in turn helped bring Hospital PVM to financial breakeven.

 - Trimedx Foundation

 Trimedx provides medical equipment repair and support by sending bilingual volunteer biomedical technicians to Hesburgh Hospital annually.

 Master’s in Global Health students from Eck conduct research on antibiotic resistance patterns in the communities where AHD works.
 The Institute donated a microbiology lab, which is housed on Hesburgh Hospital’s campus.

-- University of Notre Dame’s Center for Social Concerns
+- University of Notre Dame’s Class of 84

-A Ph.D. candidate from UW is studying mosquitos in Pedro Vicente Maldonado to assess the community’s prevalence of arboviruses, such as zika, dengue, and chikungunya.
-The university also sends 3-6 medical students to Ecuador to complete a month-long elective at one of AHD’s hospitals.
+UW has partnered with AHD in various ways over the years, including conducting a study on arboviruses, such as zika, dengue, and chikungunya.
+The university also sends medical students to Ecuador to complete a month-long elective at one of AHD’s hospitals.

 Support from individuals like you has been AHD’s number one source of financing.
 Thank you!